Manuelriso/ProgrammingForIotProject/Security/README.md

 the presence of some external entities in the garden.--> area1/motion/alert

 What is sent to the alert topic is the json "alert":"on"

+Every time there's a motion alert, in the catalog we increase by 1 the motion detection of that specific area